Welcome to Our Neighborhood: Production and release

 The publisher, Roadrunner Records, promotes the video as "a study in the roots of Slipknot" as a response to fans wanting to see what made the band "tick".
 In the video, band members explain about the release that "basically [it's] nine people working out every poison that ever affected them in their life and putting it on tape."

 A DVD version was released on November 18, 2003, and features bonus material of the band performing "Scissors", behind-the-scenes material, and home footage filmed by the band in their hometown of Des Moines, Iowa.
 The seven minutes-long concert footage of the track "Scissors" was filmed during the band's appearance at Ozzfest 1999, but has the studio version dubbed over.

 Reception

 The video was well received by fans and entered number one on the Billboard Top Music Videos chart, where it remained in the charts for 54 weeks.
 In the Billboard Top VHS Sales chart, the video peaked at number four, and remained in for 45 weeks.
 The video was certified gold by RIAA on December 21, 1999, and platinum on February 16, 2000.
 In Canada, it sold over 50,000 units, and thus, it was certified gold on February 1, 2000.
 On allmovie.com, the video was described as "killer" and having a sound "as disturbing as the horrific masks they don to hide their true identities".
-The video remains unrated in the US, while in it received a mature audience-rating, and in the UK an over 15 one.
+The video remains unrated in the US, while in the UK it received a 15 BBFC age certification.